phac-nml/irida/doc/developer/tools/pipelines/index.md

 ### 2. Upload dependency tools to a Galaxy Toolshed

 If the workflow being developed includes custom tools that do not already exist in Galaxy these tools should be uploaded to a [Galaxy ToolShed][Galaxy Toolsheds] to allow for distribution of this workflow.
+This should be done before building and exporting the final workflow __*.ga__ file, since the ids of each tool in the Galaxy workflow include the name of the toolshed.
+For example, the id for Prokka, which is used for annotation of genomes, is `toolshed.g2.bx.psu.edu/repos/crs4/prokka/prokka/1.4.0`, which includes the name of the toolshed where Prokka can be found <https://toolshed.g2.bx.psu.edu/>.

+More information on developing a tool for Galaxy can be found in the [Galaxy Tool Development][] documentation.

 ### 3. Export Workflow